serhatayata/serhatayata/README.md

 - I'm working as a Full Stack Developer<br>
-- Recently interested in Microservices Architecture, EventBus, SAGA and Linux
+- Recently interested in Microservices Architecture and k8s

 ## 🌐 Socials: